-If you are interested in expanding your career options and developing these timely skills, consider applying to join Purdue University's Entrepreneurship & Innovation Learning Community.
+If you are interested in expanding your career options and developing these timely skills, consider applying to join Purdue University's Entrepreneurship & Innovation Learning Community or ELC.
 It is open to incoming first-year students in all majors and is designed to connect you with like-minded students while providing a direct link to entrepreneurship-related courses and activities on campus.

-- First-time beginning students in any college/school/major with an interest in entrepreneurship
+- First-time beginning students admitted to any college/school/major with an interest in entrepreneurship

 - REQUIRED in Harrison Hall